vald0506/vald0506/README.md

 Hi, I'm Valdemar Baes Aaholst, @vald0506.
 I am studying sociology at University of Copenhagen and working at <a href="https://github.com/ogtal">@ogtal</a>.
 My interests revolve around digital behaviour, online communities, democracy, the interconnection between the digital and the analogue spheres, and social theory.

-I am using R as my primary workhorse, but I too use SQL, Python, JavaScript, HTML, and CSS.
+I am using R as my primary workhorse, but I too make use of SQL, Python, JavaScript, HTML, and CSS.

 <h1>My Socials:</h1>